LECTURER LEARNING PRACTICE

 After I finished my Master’s, I looked for work in the UK so that I could widen my experience and I found a teaching position in London in a community college.
 I was there for 2 years before I got a lecturing job at the College of West Anglia here in King’s Lynn.
 My then boyfriend (now my husband) got a job working in the council here and that’s why I looked for something nearby.
 I didn’t actually know where King’s Lynn was but my boyfriend told me that it was quite close to Cambridge.
 I sent my CV to the College and a few months later I was offered an interview and a job.

-At the College I work as an ESOL lecturer and I’m a course director for a full time ESOL course.
-That involves working with people who have English as a second language.
-I also help Business students with their academic language skills.
+At the College I worked initially as an ESOL lecturer and course director for a full time ESOL course.
+That involved working with people who have English as a second language.
+I also helped Business students with their academic language skills.
+I am now working in the Learning Practice which is the team that guides and supports all our lecturers in improving teaching and learning.
 I love my job.
 I love the diversity and also the support I get from colleagues and managers.
 I have a really nice team of people who I work with.
 People are really friendly, if you ask for assistance they help you.
 When I first started I didn’t have much experience working in an FE College and so I received mentoring which really helped me to settle in.
-There are also lots of opportunities for progression at the College.

 Norfolk is full of beautiful places.
 If you like animals and birds, nature, there are wonderful reserves and the coastline is brilliant.
 London and the Midlands are quite convenient so getting to other areas is quite easy.
 I love the countryside and the fact I can just hop on a train to Cambridge if I want to.
 I wouldn’t move back to London, it’s too crowded and crazy.